 • Valedictorian: This award is given to the graduating full-year senior with the highest grade point average as determined on a 4.0 scale at the end of the 1st semester of the senior year.
-In the event of a tie; school administration will utilize other student performance indicators to determine a single awardee.
+In the event of a tie, school administration will utilize other student performance indicators to determine a single awardee.
 Indicators include credits attempted v. credits earned; attendance and discipline.
 The awardee will be announced two weeks prior to graduation.

 - Salutatorian: This award is given to the graduating full-year senior with the second-highest grade point average as determined on a 4.0 scale at the end of the 1st semester of the senior year.
-In the event of a tie; school administration will utilize other student performance indicators to determine a single awardee.
+In the event of a tie, school administration will utilize other student performance indicators to determine a single awardee.
 Indicators include credits attempted v. credits earned; attendance and discipline.
-The awardee will be announced two weeks prior to graduation. - Honor Roll: A student with a grade point average of 3.0-3.99 will be listed on the honor roll. - Principal's Honor Roll: Students with a grade point average of 3.5 or better will be recognized on the Principal's Honor Roll. - National Honor Society: Students who have excelled in academics, leadership, character, and service may apply for the National Honor Society.
+The awardee will be announced two weeks prior to graduation. - Honor Roll: A student with a grade point average of 3.0-3.9 will be listed on the honor roll. - Principal's Honor Roll: Students with a grade point average of 4.0 or better will be recognized on the Principal's Honor Roll. - National Honor Society: Students who have excelled in academics, leadership, character, and service may apply for the National Honor Society.
 A selection committee made up of teachers will determine admission of candidates for NHS.
-Criteria for the selection process are available from the National Honor Society sponsor. - Teacher's Choice Awards: Teachers have the opportunity to give awards to one student per class period for overall performance in areas such as, but not limited to class participation, attendance, academic growth...etc.
-Students will be recognized at the end of each Semester.
-Parents are welcome to attend.
+Criteria for the selection process are available from the National Honor Society sponsor. - Teacher's Choice Awards: Students have the opportunity to earn awards that will be celebrated at awards assemblies.
+Awards will be earned according to specific criteria.